 - as a moderator to slow down, or "moderate," the speed of the neutrons emitted during fission to a velocity more likely to split another atom of uranium; and - 2. to act as a coolant and carry away the heat created by fission.
 This heat is transported by the coolant and then used to heat another fluid.
-In other words, water is used as a heat transfer medium.
+In other words, water is used as a a heat transfer mechanism.